openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 ```

-The Above operation triggers the VACUUM FULL on `hive_acid_table` and once it reaches RUNNING state, it continues to run asynchronously, unblocking client.
+The above operation triggers the VACUUM FULL on `hive_acid_table` and once it reaches RUNNING state, it continues to run asynchronously, unblocking client.

 ##### VACUUM on partitioned table

 If the table is partitioned then VACUUM operation can operate upon the specific partition separately instead of all partitions of the table together.

 Example: Creating the partition table and INSERT data: